No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 DIRECTV STREAM

 DIRECTV STREAM is the no-contract arm of the similarly named satellite TV provider.
-Most people think that you can get NFL Sunday Ticket with the streaming service.
+Most people think you can get NFL Sunday Ticket with the streaming service.

 Other sports networks included are: